RDD — Description of Distributed Computation¶

 With the RDDCheckpointData undefined,

-requests the Dependencies for the RDD that are in turn requested to doCheckpoint themselves.
+doCheckpointrequests the Dependencies (of this RDD) for their RDDs that are in turn requested to doCheckpoint themselves (recursively).

 iterator¶